 12 Common Ways to Say “Hi” in Chinese

 One of the first things students learn when studying Chinese is how to greet people.
 Invariably, they're taught that to say "hi" in Chinese, they should say 你好 (🔈 nĭhǎo).

-“Nĭhǎo” is only one of many different greetings used by Chinese speakers, however.
+But “Nĭhǎo” is only one of many greetings.
 In most cases, it's not even the most common!
-Read on to discover some of the many different ways to say to “hi” in Chinese.
+Read on to discover more ways to say to “hi” in Chinese.

+12 Common Ways to Say “Hi” in Chinese